jrab89/number_theory_talk/slides.md

 ## C) 8208

 ???
-The choices for the size of the crowd at the game are 8191, 8128, and 8208.
+Let's take a closer look at the choices we have for the size of the crowd, they are 8191, 8128, and 8208.
-Is there anything interesting going on with these numbers?
+Is there anything unusual about these numbers?
 They seem reasonable for the number of people at a baseball game.
-And they're all within about 100 of eachother.
+They're all close to 8000, and they're all within about 100 of eachother.
-They seem innocuous, but people who study Number Theory really get a kick out of the choices here.
+However, these seemingly innocuous numbers are the kind of numbers that people who study Number Theory find very interesting.

 ---